Strumenta/SmartReader/docfx_project/articles/README.md

 - `int` **Length**<br>Length of the text of the article
 - `TimeSpan` **TimeToRead**<br>Average time needed to read the article
 - `DateTime?` **PublicationDate**<br>Date of publication of the article
-- `bool` **IsReadable**<br>Indicate whether we successfully find an article
+- `bool` **IsReadable**<br>Indicate whether an article was successfully found
 - `bool` **Completed**<br>Indicate whether we completed the process without getting an Exception (for instance, the HTTP request returned 403 Forbidden)
 - `List<Exception>` **Errors**<br>The list of errors generated during the process

-It's important to be aware that the fields **Byline**, **Author** and **PublicationDate** are found independently of each other.
-So there might be some inconsistencies and unexpected data.
-For instance, **Byline** may be a string in the form "@Date by @Author" or "@Author, @Date" or any other combination used by the publication.
+It's important to be aware that the fields **Byline**, **Author**, and **PublicationDate** are found independently of each other.
+Consequently, there might be inconsistencies or unexpected data.
+For instance, **Byline** may be a string in the form "@Date by @Author", "@Author, @Date", or any other combination used by the publication.

 The **TimeToRead** calculation is based on the research found in [Standardized Assessment of Reading Performance: The New International Reading Speed Texts IReST](http://iovs.arvojournals.org/article.aspx?articleid=2166061).
 It should be accurate if the article is written in one of the languages in the research, but it is just an educated guess for the others languages.
+If you can point to any scientific research for missing languages, please open an issue.

 The **FeaturedImage** property holds the image indicated by the Open Graph or Twitter meta tags.
-If neither of these is present, and you called the `GetImagesAsync` method, it will be set with the first image found.
+If neither of these is present, and you called the `GetImagesAsync` method, it will be set to the first image found.

 The **TextContent** property is based on the pure text content of the HTML (i.e., the concatenations of [text nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).
 Then we apply some basic formatting, like removing double spaces or the newlines left by the formatting of the HTML code.
 We also add meaningful newlines for P and BR nodes.